Shamnesty's Latest Sellout

 Instead, we get this pitiful cliché from Ayotte: "[T]he status quo isn't working -- it's de facto amnesty," she says, parroting Marco Rubio.
 If we already have amnesty then why do we need to pass amnesty?
 The only thing illegal immigrants are missing is legal access to welfare -- which they can often obtain illegally -- and the ability to take jobs from a larger swath of the citizenry.

-Ayotte's endorsement deserves to be read, and I urge anyone to find in it a single persuasive justification for the severe cultural, political, and economic changes that would follow the demographic tremor of amnesty.
+Ayotte's endorsement deserves to be read, and I urge anyone to find in it a single persuasive justification for the severe cultural, political, and economic changes that would follow the social upheaval of amnesty.

 If our country willingly legalizes millions of illegal Third World immigrants, we will become more like California, which is to say more like Mexico.
-We are at a demographic fork in the road, and amnesty would have serious, irreversible consequences.
+We are at a turning point as a society, and amnesty would have serious, irreversible consequences.

 We cannot let hollow sentimentality determine the future of this country.